 International stoles can represent the country of origin for a student or the academic accomplishments of a student that has studied abroad.
 If you studied abroad, please consider purchasing a stole to represent that country.
 The following countries are available at the University Bookstore for purchase: Argentina, Australia, Austria, Barbados, Brazil, Chile, China, Colombia, Costa Rica, Ecuador, France, Germany, Great Britain, Greece, Hong Kong, India, Ireland, Italy, Japan, Mexico, New Zealand, Nigeria, Poland, Puerto Rico, Scotland, South Africa, South Korea, Spain, Switzerland, Taiwan, Tanzania, Thailand, Turkey, United States of America.
 If your country is not on this list, please contact the Bookstore for a special order option.

-Stoles of Gratitude:
+|Stoles of Gratitude:

-A stole of gratitude can be worn during the commencement ceremony.
+A stole of gratitude can be purchased and worn during the commencement ceremony.
 After the ceremony, the new graduate presents the stole to someone who provided help or support during their college journey, like parents, relatives, or mentors who have helped with wisdom, words of support, or with financial assistance.